-KRAKEN ROBOTICS INC. MANAGEMENT DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTH PERIOD ENDED SEPTEMBER 30, 2017
+KRAKEN ROBOTICS INC. MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2017

-This Management Discussion and Analysis ("MD&A") of Kraken Robotics Inc. (the "Company" or "Kraken") provides analysis of the Company's financial results for the three and nine month period ended September 30, 2017 and should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements and the notes thereto for the three and nine month period ended September 30, 2017, which are available on SEDAR at www.sedar.com.
-This MD&A is current as at November 29, 2017, the date of preparation.
+This Management Discussion and Analysis ("MD&A") of Kraken Robotics Inc. (the "Company" or "Kraken") provides analysis of the Company's financial results for the year ended December 31, 2017 and should be read in conjunction with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2017, which are available on SEDAR at www.sedar.com.
+This MD&A is current as at April 30, 2018, the date of preparation.